-In 2020, as part of our continuing Board refreshment efforts and Spencer Stuart's analysis of our Board governance and other matters, we also engaged Spencer Stuart as a third party executive search firm to assist the Nominating and Corporate Governance Committee in identifying, screening and assessing potential director candidates with digital experience.
+In 2021, as part of our continuing Board refreshment efforts and Spencer Stuart's analysis of our Board governance and other matters, we also engaged Spencer Stuart as a third party executive search firm to assist the Nominating and Corporate Governance Committee in identifying, screening and assessing potential director candidates with digital experience.

-Pursuant to our Bylaws, written notice by stockholders of qualifying nominations for election to our Board at the 2021 Annual Meeting must have been received by December 2, 2020.
-We did not receive any such nominations and no other nominations for election to our Board may be made by stockholders at the 2021 Annual Meeting.
+All candidates submitted by stockholders will be evaluated in the same manner as all other director candidates, provided that the advance notice and other requirements set forth in our bylaws have been followed.
+Pursuant to our Bylaws, written notice by stockholders of qualifying nominations for election to our Board at the 2022 Annual Meeting must have been received by December 2, 2021.
+We did not receive any such nominations and no other nominations for election to our Board may be made by stockholders at the 2022 Annual Meeting.

-COMMUNICATIONS WITH THE BOARD
+Communications with the Board

 Our Board has established a process to receive communications from interested parties, including stockholders.
-Interested parties may contact the Lead Independent Director, who, effective April 1, 2021, will become Chairperson of the Board, at the following address: "Lead Director" c/o Secretary, Colony Capital, Inc., 750 Park of Commerce Drive, Suite 210, Boca Raton, FL 33487, or by email at leaddirector@clny.com.
+Interested parties may contact the Chairperson of the Board, at the following address:

+"Chairperson" c/o Secretary DigitalBridge Group, Inc. 750 Park of Commerce Drive Suite 210 Boca Raton, FL 33487 or by email at chairperson@digitalbridge.com.

 The Chairperson of the Board will decide what action should be taken with respect to the communication, including whether such communication should be reported to the Board of Directors.

-POLICY FOR REVIEW OF RELATED PERSON TRANSACTIONS
+Policy for Review of Related Person Transactions

 Our Board of Directors has adopted a written Related Party Transaction Policy in order to ensure that related party transactions are properly reviewed and fully disclosed in accordance with the rules and regulations of the SEC and NYSE.
 All related party transactions, including transactions between us and any executive officer, director, director nominee or more than 5% stockholder of the Company, or any of their immediate family members, where the amount involved exceeds \$120,000 and in which such related person has a direct or indirect material interest, must be approved or ratified by either our Audit Committee or a majority of the disinterested members of our Board of Directors.
-For purposes of the policy, a related party transaction does not include any co-investments made by and between the Company (or its subsidiaries) and one or more investment vehicles formed, sponsored and managed by the Company or its subsidiaries, regardless of when such co-investment is made, or any transactions related to any such co-investment.
+As a general rule, any director who has a direct or indirect material interest in the related party transaction does not participate in the Audit Committee or Board action regarding whether to approve or ratify the transaction.
+For purposes of the policy, a related party transaction does not include any co-investments made by and between the Company (or its subsidiaries) and one or more investment vehicles formed, sponsored and managed by the Company or its subsidiaries, regardless of when such co-investment is made, or any transactions related to any such coinvestment.
 As a general rule, all related party transactions should be on terms reasonably comparable to those that could be obtained by the Company in arm's length dealings with an unrelated third party; however, in such cases where it may be impractical or unnecessary to make such a comparison, the Audit Committee or a majority of the disinterested members of the Board may approve any such transaction at their discretion in accordance with the Related Party Transaction Policy.

 In preparation of the Company's proxy statement, each director and executive officer completes a director and officer questionnaire, which requires disclosure of any transactions with us in which the director or executive officer or any member of his or her immediate family, has an interest.
-The Company's chief compliance officer reviews the questionnaires to determine if there are any related party transactions that need to be disclosed to our Audit Committee.